 Since 2005, between 25-30% of all CCRB complaints have involved allegations of improper stop, question, frisk, and/or search.
 In 2014 these types of allegations occurred in 22% of all complaints, down from 25% in 2013.
 When we receive a complaint about these types of street encounters, it is investigated as an abuse of authority.
-The investigation will focus on the details of the encounter, in accordance with state law, police department rules and the U.S. Constitution.
+The investigation will focus on the details of the encounter, in accordance with New York State law, police department rules and the United States Constitution.

 Police Authority and Street Encounters

 - Request for Information: The least intrusive encounter is a simple request for information.
 This is a general, non-threatening encounter in which you are approached for a reason the officer can articulate.
 You may then asked briefly about your identity, destination, or reason for being in an area.
 A CCRB investigation about an encounter such as this will focus on whether there was some objective, credible reason for the officer’s request, not necessarily indicative of criminality.